kanikineeditejaswi/CodeAlpha_Language_Translator/README.md

 # 🌍 AI Language Translator

-A modern web-based language translation application developed as part of the **CodeAlpha Artificial Intelligence Internship Program**.
-This project enables users to translate text between multiple languages in real time through API integration while providing a clean, responsive, and user-friendly interface.
+A web-based language translation application that enables users to translate text between multiple languages in real time using API integration, with a clean and user-friendly interface.

 ## 🚀 Project Overview
-AI Language Translator is a web-based application that enables users to translate text between multiple languages in real time.
-The project uses a translation API to provide accurate translations through a simple, responsive, and user-friendly interface.
+The primary objective of this project is to facilitate communication across different languages through an intuitive translation platform.
+The system leverages translation APIs to deliver real-time translated output while ensuring a smooth and responsive user experience.

 ## ✨ Key Features